SmallSatGasTeam/GASRATS-Demo/CustomFramerProtocol/README.md

 Svc::EndurosatFraming framing; // using our own custom implementation!
 Svc::EndurosatDeframing deframing; // using our own custom implementation!
 ```
 - And you're done!
-To run the deployment just go into the deployment folder in your terminal and run `fprime-util gds`
+To run the deployment just go into the deployment folder in your terminal and run `fprime-gds`

 ## GDS
 - So the GDS is the thing that actually has the ground station/computer communicate with the Raspberry pi that's running the FPrime deployment (aka the code).